Altairko/vscode-obcss/README.md

 [Visual Studio Code Market Place: OBSCSS](https://marketplace.visualstudio.com/items?itemName=samuherek.obcss)

+## Commands

+Select the block you would like to convert, trigger the palette with `cmd + shift + p` and search for one of:

+- Convert CSS to object style
+- Convert object style to CSS

+And press `enter` :)

 ## Features

 Main features:

 - Convert a CSS block into inline style values
 - Convert an inline style values into CSS block